 Operating a real estate brokerage can be a complex and sophisticated task.
-As a real estate agent, you depend on the stability of the brokerage to build your own business, so a broker who has a firm grasp of the numbers and what sustainable growth looks like is very important.
+As a real estate agent, you depend on the stability of the brokerage to build your own business.
+A broker with a firm grasp of the numbers and what sustainable growth looks like is very important.

-A broker with a keen business sense also recognizes the need to invest back into the business, and demonstrates this by plugging some profit from the business back into the bloodstream of the company at large with things like investments in new technology, lead generation or marketing, things that will benefit every agent and not just the broker themselves.
+A broker with a keen business sense also recognizes the need to re-invest in the business.
+They demonstrate this by plugging a portion of profits from the business back into the company’s bloodstream.
+Reinvestment may include new technology, lead generation, or marketing—items likely to benefit every agent and not just the brokerages.

 An Ambitious Goal Setter

 Companies that set goals are companies that grow.
-Brokers who work with their agents to help them set goals are brokers who see agents having successful years over and over.
+Brokers who help their agents to set goals are likely to see their agents succeed year over year.

-Brokers who model goal setting from the top down help to create an environment where success isn’t just achieved, it is expected.
-A great broker is vocal and public about the goals for the company, the goals for themselves, and is relentless in their aid of the pursuit of your goals.
+Brokers who model goal setting from the top-down help to create an environment where success isn’t just achieved—it is expected.
+A great broker is vocal and public about personal, agent, and company goals and is relentless in helping their team pursue and achieve them.

 Bringing It All Together